realworldocaml/book/book/testing.md

 ## Inline tests {data-type=sect1}

-The first step towards building good tests is making them easy to set up and and run.
-The *inline test* framework helps here, by letting you add tests to any module in your library with a specially annotated let binding.
+The first step towards a good testing environment is making it easy to set up and and run a test.
+To that end, we'll show you how to write tests with `ppx_inline_test`, which lets you add tests to any module in your library with a specially annotated let binding.

-To use inline tests, we need to enable the `ppx_inline_test` preprocessor, as well as mark that the files in this library contain inline tests.
-On the preprocessor front, we'll add `ppx_jane` to the set of preprocessors, which bundles together `ppx_inline_test` with a collection of other preprocessors that are useful for testing and for other purposes.
-And we'll tell jbuilder to expect tests in this library by adding the `inline_tests` declaration to the library stanza, as shown below.
+To use inline tests, we need to enable the `ppx_inline_test` preprocessor, as well as tell Dune that the files in this library contain inline tests.
+We'll add `ppx_jane` to the set of preprocessors, which bundles together `ppx_inline_test` with a collection of other useful preprocessors.
+And we'll tell Dune to expect tests in this library by adding the `inline_tests` declaration to the library stanza.
+Here's the resulting `jbuild` file.

 <link rel="import" href="code/testing/simple_inline_test/jbuild" />